-Calls that arrive at an HG can never queue-they are immediately delivered to one of the HG members.
+Calls that arrive at a Hunt Group can never queue-they are immediately delivered to one of the Hunt Group members.
 If no members are available, the call is reported as busy.
-When HGs are used as Routing Points in this way, T-Server emulates routing events on the HG and hides all events for the HG members, even though the call is actually alerting on the member.
+When you use Hunt Groups as Routing Points,

+T-Server emulates routing events on the Hunt Group and hides all events for the Hunt Group members, even though the call is actually alerting on the members